gitbeggs/MSC-RESEARCH-PROJECT/README.md

 ### 3. Mapping Data from BAM Files:

-BAM files from 53 samples were loaded, containing reads aligned to the A. radicis genome.
+BAM files from 53 samples were loaded, containing reads aligned to the A. radicis genome then to B. subtilis genome.
 The summarizeOverlaps function generated a count matrix to quantify gene expression.

 ### 4. Normalization to TPM: